Secure Space in Dubai’s Top Business Districts

 Engel & Völkers Commercial provides expert guidance for leasing, relocating, or expanding office space in Dubai

-As of August 2025, here are the average office rental rates in Dubai for popular premium business communities, perfect for multinationals, corporate HQs, and companies seeking prestige, centrality, and Grade A space.
+As of May 2026, here are the average office rental rates in Dubai in the year to date for popular premium business communities:

 | District | Rental Price |